benemanuel/website/_posts/blog/2014-10-03-Holocaust-of-Jews-in-biblical-times.md

 ---
-title: "שואת יהודים בתקופת המקרא"
+title: Holocaust of Jews in biblical times
 created: 2014-10-03
 authors:
   - avrahambenemanuel
 ---
 I saw this article and thought it was worth posting.